futel/lambda-websocket-experimenter/doc/ssl.md

  - certificate body /etc/letsencrypt/live/experimenter.phu73l.net/cert.pem
  - certificate private key /etc/letsencrypt/live/experimenter.phu73l.net/privkey.pem
  - certificate chain /tmp/all.pem
+   - this assumes /tmp/all.pem was populated above, if not, remake it

 If this is a new certificate, note the ARN.
 This is needed to deploy the AWS API Gateway.

 # Update Lambda functions to use new certificate